jam-launch/jam-launch-addon/README.md

 ## Deploy with a Jam Launch Developer account

-With a Jam Launch developer account, you can deploy and test projects with this addon with one click from the addon's editor plugin:
+With a Jam Launch developer account, you can deploy and test projects with one click from the addon's editor plugin:

 [![watch demo video](https://img.youtube.com/vi/apw_38sqIZ8/0.jpg)](https://youtu.be/apw_38sqIZ8)